Dynamic effective mass of granular media and the attenuation of structure-borne sound: Dampening of Structure-Borne Sound and the Effective Mass of Granular Media

 \section{Dampening of Structure-Borne Sound and the Effective Mass of Granular Media}

 Subject to the validity of a few simple assumptions, it is possible to use the measured effective mass, $\tilde{M}(\omega)$, to compute its dampening effect on an elastic structure having an ``identical" grain-filled cavity.
 Let us suppose that there is an acoustic structure which has a resonant frequency $\omega_0$ when the cavity is empty.
 The resonant frequency becomes complex-valued in the presence of the granular dampening mechanism: $\omega = \omega_0 +\Delta \omega$.
-Here, ${\rm Imag}(\omega)$ describes the ring-down rate of the mode in the time domain or, equivalently, the quality factor of the resonance in the frequency domain: Q $= - {\rm Real} (\omega)/[2 \:{\rm Imag}(\omega)] >0$.
+Here, ${\rm Imag}(\omega)$ describes the ring-down rate of the mode in the time domain or, equivalently, the quality factor of the resonance in the frequency domain: Q $= - {\rm Re} (\omega)/[2 \:{\rm Im}(\omega)] >0$.
 We make the approximation that the grains contribute an additional mass-loading which is localized at position ${\bf x_1}$.
 Thus, the density may be written as \beq{density} \rho({\bf x}) = \rho_0({\bf x}) + \tilde{M}(\omega) \delta({\bf x - x_1}) \eeq where $\rho_0({\bf x})$ is the point-by-point density of the structure when the cavity is empty.
 This assumption is essentially a statement that we are considering only those normal modes of the structure whose wavelengths are much larger than the dimensions of the cavity.
 We make the further assumption that the grain-filled cavity contributes negligibly to any change in the effective elastic moduli of the host structure. i.e. The effective moduli of the grains, as seen by the walls of the cavity, are much smaller than those of the host material.
 In Section \ref{sec:granmed} we show that this is an excellent approximation for the effective masses and structures we are considering here.

 The equations of elasto-dynamics may now be recomputed using this modified, and now frequency dependent and complex-valued, density.
-We demonstrate how to do this sort of computation for the specific case of the fundamental flex mode in a rectangular bar, the geometry considered in Section \ref{sec:resbar}, in Appendix A.
+We demonstrate how to do this sort of computation for the specific case of the fundamental flex mode in a rectangular bar in Appendix A.

 It is most useful, however, to consider the results of the much simpler perturbation theory, which is valid to first order in $\tilde{M}(\omega)$, considered as a small perturbation.
 The displacement field obeys the usual equations of motion: \beq{EoM} -\rho \lambda u_i = [C_{ijkl}u_{k,l}]_{,j} \:\:\:.\eeq Here, $\rho$ and $C_{ijkl}$ are the position dependent density and elastic constants of the material, $u_i({\bf x})$ is the $i$-th component of the displacement field, a comma denotes differentiation w.r.t that coordinate, and summation over repeated indices is understood; $\lambda \equiv \omega^2$ is the eigenvalue for the problem.
 Written in this manner, Equation \rf{EoM} applies to any position-dependent material constants, $\rho({\bf x})$ and $C_{ijkl}({\bf x})$, including those with step discontinuities.
 We consider resonances such that either the displacement field vanishes on the boundary surface of the structure, ${\bf u} \mid_S \equiv 0$, or the stress tensor vanishes on that surface, $C_{ijkl}u_{k,l} \mid_S \equiv 0$.
 Moreover, we assume that the elastic constants, $C_{ijkl}$, and the unperturbed density, $\rho_0$, are real-valued, thus guaranteeing that $\omega_0$, the resonance frequency when there are no grains in the cavity, is also real-valued.